cheonglol/cripple-ai-retardation-with-es-lint-rules/README.md

 > yea, make llm write shit to stop being so shitty in writing shit

-Let me know if you want further changes or if you’d
 ## Rules

 | Rule File                                                       | Description                                                                                                |